 For those who don’t speak a word of German, arriving in Berlin, just like in any other Germany city I believe, can be a bit scary, with all those weird and long words that you wonder how it is possible to pronounce them without taking a breath in the middle, but once you get used to it, you realise everything is very simple.

-Sometimes when we think about Berlin, what comes to our mind first are those sad and grey times of the Cold War Era, making us believe that Berlin is all about block greyish buildings, it is not so true.
+Sometimes when we think about Berlin, what comes to our mind first are those sad and grey times of the Cold War Era, making us believe that Berlin is all about block greyish buildings, or that Berlin is filled with the scars of the Second World War, but it is not so true.
 After years of globalization and modernization, Berlin changed it’s topography a lot.

 I remember my teacher saying, years ago, when she went to Berlin, she could easily distinguish the East and West side of the wall just looking around, because one side was far more developed than the other.
 Arriving there nowadays you will see a very different reality.

 Turned out it is one of my favourite cities nowadays.
 There are so many things to do in Berlin that I would recommend you spend at least one week there, but I know it is not always possible, so here goes a guide for those staying 3 days in Berlin.

 Berlin has amazing museums, personally, many of my favorite museums are in this city, so if you are planning to visit many museums during your staying there, I recommend buying the Museum Pass Belin that gives your entrance to 30 museums.

 Berlin breathes history and art, you can find fragments of different periods of its past in every corner of the city.
 It has more than 170 museums and galleries, innumerable tourist points and one of the most eccentric nightlife in Europe.

 There are too many things to see and do in Berlin, and it hard to leave the city without willing to come back as soon as possible, but with this itinerary of 3 days in Berlin, you will be able to see the most important areas and buildings.